dmz44/Robotics_Assignment_1/README.md

 Your recording setup should be organized to show all relevant windows at once: the terminal(s) used for launching nodes, the Gazebo simulation window, and the RViz visualization window.

-You do not need to edit the videos, and uploading raw **footage** will suffice.
-You can split the demonstration into multiple videos **if necessary to show different parts of the requirement.**
+You do not need to edit the videos, and uploading **raw footage** will suffice.
+You can **split the demonstration into multiple videos if necessary** to show different parts of the requirement.

 ### Major Change Log

 #### v1.0
 - Instruction updated to support the latest Nvidia GPUs (SM120) using a Docker container.
-- **Major Update:** Migrated remote PC environment to Ubuntu 22.04 and ROS 2 Humble.
+- **Major Update:** Migrated remote PC Docker environment to Ubuntu 22.04 and ROS 2 Humble.

 ---